box/box-developer-changelog/content/2024/09-23-box-ai-api-defaul-model-update.md

 # Box AI API default model update

-Box AI Platform API has been updated with a new default model for /ai/ask endpoint.
-Both single and multiple documents modes are now based on Azure's gpt-4o-mini.
+Box AI Platform API has been updated with a new default model for `POST /2.0/ai/ask` endpoint.
+Both single and multiple documents modes are now based on Azure's `gpt-4o-mini`.

 > **Note**: Box AI Platform API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
 Box AI Platform API is available to all Enterprise Plus customers.

 <!-- more -->

 For more information on [`default agent configuration`][1] and [`supported AI models`][2] visit developer guides.

 ## Where to get support